Alfred-Lau/CodeTank/README.md

+# E-charts based on Node.js
-This is a wensite designed for sth accomplished by echart, express and phantomjs(casperjs).
+> This is a website designed for sth accomplished by echart, express and phantomjs(casperjs).